 More detailed directions can be found in the patient information leaflet.
 Read this fully before use.

 Not everyone who uses this product will experience side effects, nevertheless, it is important to be aware of the nature of these so that you can seek medical attention if you need to.
-If, after using your autohaler, your asthma worsens, or you notice any signs of an allergic reaction, contact your doctor.
+If, after using your inhaler, your asthma worsens, or you notice any signs of an allergic reaction, contact your doctor.

 Itching, feeling or being sick, wheezing or tightness in your chest, dry mouth, irritation of the throat, taste aversion, dizziness, headache, tenseness, mild tremors, muscle cramping, or palpitations.